Physicslibrary/ARKit-Stereoscope/README.md

 13. Get a ~6MB trekOBJ.zip (resolution=300), "More", "Save to Files"
 14. "iCloud Drive", "storage", pick a directory, "Add"

-To get trekOBJ.zip unzipped is complicated as there are many third-party file manager apps.
+To get trekOBJ.zip unzipped is complicated as there are many third-party iOS file manager apps.
 Unzipping trekOBJ.zip gives model.obj, terrain.mtl, and texture.png.
 Put these in iCloud Drive where Playgrounds can access them.

 Apple Files app is used here because it works.